 - The longer you wait, the harder it is to find witnesses and the less useful those witnesses are.

 - Police officers forget details as time goes by.

-This is why we urge all car accident victims to look into the claim process as soon as possible.
-Ideally you should speak to a lawyer within just 1 week of your accident.
+We urge all car accident victims to look into the claim process as soon as possible.
+Ideally, you should speak to a lawyer within just 1 week of your accident.
 Your lawyer can help you decide if you have a case and what the right next steps are.

 For a free legal consultation, call 404-400-4000